Victoria High School (British Columbia): History

 The current Victoria High School, the fourth to bear its name, was opened on May 1, 1914, on 3.5 acre of land, donated by the City of Victoria, on Grant Street between Fernwood and Camosun Streets.
 Designed by C. Elwood Watkins, School Architect for the Victoria Board of Education, the school cost slightly more than $460,000.
-The high school's first principal was S. J. Willis.
+The high school's first principal at the 1914 building was S. J. Willis.

 The Rattenbury-designed school was demolished in 1953 and in 1954 a new Central Junior High School building was constructed.
 The school was later known as Central Junior Secondary (grades 7 and 8) and As of 2002 currently as a middle school offering French immersion (grades 6–8).

 Peter L. Smith, himself a graduate of Victoria High School and son of Henry Lawson Smith, longtime principal of Vic High (1934–1955), wrote a history of the school to mark its centennial celebrations in 1976: Come Give a Cheer: One Hundred Years of Victoria High School.

 When the province renamed all its high schools "secondary school", Victoria High School, Oak Bay High School, and Esquimalt High School were the only schools to retain "high school" as part of their names.